linnykoleh/Spring/Notes.md

 The `DispatcherServlet` creates a separate **servlet application context** containing all specific web beans (controller, views, view resolvers).
 This context is also called the web context or the `DispatcherServletContext`.

-The application context is also called `RootApplicationContext`.
+The **root application context** is also called `RootApplicationContext`.
 It contains all non-web beans and is instantiated using a bean of type `org.springframework.web.context.ContextLoaderListener`.
 The relationship between the two contexts is a parent–child relationship, with the application context being the parent.

-**Thus, beans in the web context can access the beans in the parent context, but not conversely
+**Thus, beans in the web context can access the beans in the parent context, but not conversely**

 ![alt text](images/handout/Screenshot_58.png "Screenshot_58.png")